 - Rinse the chemicals off with low pressure water spray.

-Potholes in your asphalt driveway are the first issue you should be resolving, as additional weight passing over them can damage the surface more, reducing the driveway lifespan.
-Try not to drive over the area until after repairs are made.
+Potholes in your asphalt driveway are the first issue you should be resolving.
+Additional weight passing over damaged driveways can damage the surface more, reducing the driveway lifespan.
+In this instance, try not to drive over the area until after repairs are made.

-Usually, an older cracked asphalt driveway will still last many years if the cracks are kept clear of weeds, etc or can be repaired with a crack filling solution, but the damage may be recurring if there’s an underlying issue with the sub-base or trees in the vicinity.
+Usually, an older cracked asphalt driveway will still last many years if the cracks are kept clear of weeds.
+They can also be repaired with a crack filling solution, but the damage will likely reappear if there’s an underlying issue.

 If the asphalt driveway is damaged in multiple spots, and driveway maintenance is needed frequently, the best solution is often asphalt resurfacing.
 If resurfaced at a timely period, the need for full removal and replacement that would be needed on a concrete drive, will not be required for an asphalt drive.

-If your asphalt driveway in Perth is old and has run its course, there are only so many repairs that can be made.
+If your asphalt driveway in Perth is old and has run its course, it may be time to consider resurfacing.
 In some cases, the cause of damage may lie beneath the surface, with the sub-base or foundation.
 The old surface may have simply worn out under traffic and can easily be resurfaced.

-If a replacement or asphalt resurfacing is needed, NK Asphalt are one of the most experienced and well-respected Perth companies who can make it happen.
+If a replacement or asphalt resurfacing is needed, NK Asphalt are one of the most experienced Perth asphalt contractors.
+Contact one of our specialists to learn about asphalt repairs or ask us for a free measure & quote.

 For a free measure and quote on large asphalt projects, more than 150m2 and to larger areas, contact us today.